Danab19/Hoodiez-Store/README.md

 1. Clone the repository.
 2. Open the solution in Visual Studio.
 3. Restore NuGet packages if needed.
+4. Set up the local database (instructions here if needed).
-4. Build and run the application.
+5. Build and run the application.

 ---